Electronic vs Digital Signature: Critical Differences You Need to Know

 Both electronic and digital signatures have legal recognition worldwide, but their admissibility depends on local regulations and the context of use.

-- Governed by the U.S. E-Sign Act and European eIDAS Regulation, which validate most forms of e-signatures.
+- Electronic Signatures: Governed by the U.S. E-Sign Act and European eIDAS Regulation, which validate most forms of e-signatures.

 - Not suitable for transactions requiring high levels of security or authentication.

-- Meet the stricter requirements of laws like eIDAS Qualified Electronic Signatures (QES) and India’s IT Act.
+- Digital Signatures: Meet the stricter requirements of laws like eIDAS Qualified Electronic Signatures (QES) and India’s IT Act.

 - Often mandated for government and financial transactions.

-For example, a real estate deal in the U.S. can use electronic signatures, while a corporate merger requiring document integrity may mandate digital signatures.
+For example, a real estate deal in the U.S. can use electronic signatures, while a corporate merger requiring document integrity may mandate digital signatures.tures.

 Choosing the Right Solution

-When deciding between electronic and digital signatures, consider:
+When choosing between electronic and digital signatures, think of these things:

 - Type of Transaction: Low-risk agreements may only need an electronic signature.